Shaggy (musician): Further releases (2002–2009)

 Following the release of Clothes Drop, Shaggy began to increase his number of live performances.
 In 2006, he was a featured artist on Japanese-American singer Ai's song "Famous" alongside Turkish singer Yalın from her album, What's Goin' On Ai.
 The trio performed "Famous" in Los Angeles in 2008.
 In March 2007, Shaggy performed the official song of the ICC Cricket World Cup 2007, titled "The Game of Love and Unity", alongside Bajan entertainer Rupee and Trinidadian soca artist Fay-Ann Lyons, at the opening ceremony of the tournament, held at The Greenfield Stadium, Trelawny, Jamaica.
 Later that year, he left Universal Music and released his latest album, Intoxication under his own label, Big Yard Records, with distribution rights by VP Records.
 In August 2007, he joined Cyndi Lauper live on stage in Singapore for the Sonnet Music Festival, where they performed "Girls Just Want to Have Fun" together.
 In October 2007, he was awarded the Jamaican Order of Distinction with the rank of Commander.

 In January 2008, he completed a six-date arena tour with Belgian singer Natalia.
 He later performed with band En Vogue in Antwerp, to a crowd of 78,000 people.
-Shaggy also collaborated with Arash Derakhshani in the song "Donya" (Arabic & Persian: "دنیا", meaning "The World").
+Shaggy also collaborated with Arash in the song "Donya" (Arabic & Persian: "دنیا", meaning "The World").
 In April 2008, Shaggy was chosen to record the official anthem for the Mascots (Trix and Flix) of the Euro 2008 football tournament held in Austria and Switzerland.
 The song, "Feel the Rush", topped charts in most of Europe.
 In June 2008, a live DVD of his concert material was released under the name Shaggy – Live.
 In July 2008, he appeared on VH1's "I Love the New Millennium", talking about his video "It Wasn't Me".
 In August 2008, he performed live at the Dar es Salaam festival, to mark the Zain Global Brand launch in Tanzania.
 The concert was held at the Leaders Club.
 In December 2008, Intoxication was nominated for Best Reggae Album at the 51st Grammy Awards.